redis/lettuce/.github/CONTRIBUTING.md

 ## Questions

-If you have a question, then check one of the following places first.
+If you have a question, then check one of the following places first as GitHub issues are for bugs and feature requests.
 Typically, forums, chats, and mailing lists are the best place to ask your question as you can expect to get an answer faster there:

 **Checkout the docs**